riveted

 12/9/2017

 Excerpt: Over-familiarity is a sedative.
 It dulls the senses.
 Nothing affects me.
 Not even God.
 It’s not beauty or God that changes.
-It's the heart I see Him with.
+It's the heart I see with.

 Picture